Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Methodology

-Different from \cite{tranheden2020dacs,olsson2021classmix}, we mix the images and the corresponding labels in a target-to-source direction rather than the source-to-target direction.
-In other words, we copy some categories from the target domain and paste them onto the source domain, where we can add our consideration of both spatial relationship and contextual relationship in such a direction.
+Different from \cite{tranheden2020dacs,olsson2021classmix,hoyer2022daformer}, we mix the images and the corresponding labels in a target-to-source direction rather than the source-to-target direction.
+In other words, we copy some categories from the target domain and paste them onto the source domain, where we can add our consideration of both spatial relationships and contextual relationships in such a direction.
+Considering that the target predictions are uncertain without sufficient supervision, these two kinds of context dependencies are more suitable to refine the domain mixup.